Metropolitan Philadelphia Indicators ProjectRSS Feed

 The Fund continues to use neighborhood-level data in research on issues as diverse as affordable housing, vacant land and building use, and access to credit.
 In a recent study, the Policy Department looked at the nature and impact of predatory lending in the Philadelphia mortgage market using data from Homeowner's Emergency Mortgage Assistance Program applications and the Philadelphia Sheriff's Office.
 The potential outgrowth of this research will be a multi-faceted approach to eliminating the threat of predatory lending to TRF's service community.
 It has taken the lead in developing assessments of foreclosure interventions in Philadelphia.
 Its work on Philadelphia’s Neighborhood Transformation Initiative generated a method for neighborhood market value analysis, which has been applied in many cities as part of efforts to focus policies aimed at neighborhood revitalization.
 A complete listing of their analyses and many of their presentation can be found at TRF’s Resource Center, http://www.trfund.com/resource/index.html.

-Philadelphia City Council on Wednesday announced a comprehensive strategy using data analysis, mapping technology and community engagement to empower Philadelphia’s leaders to craft policies... [read more]
+Philadelphia City Council on Wednesday announced a comprehensive strategy using data analysis, mapping technology and community engagement to empower Philadelphia’s leaders to craft policies that... [read more]

-MPIP assisted the Cultural Alliance to create a “Roadmap for Regional Activity Analysis” that inventoried existing partnerships, surveyed the education and outreach... [read more]
+MPIP assisted the Cultural Alliance to create a “Roadmap for Regional Activity Analysis” that inventoried existing partnerships, surveyed the education and outreach directors of... [read more]

 MPIP is providing data and mapping assistance to the ArtsRising project being implemented by a combination of arts and children’s organizations.
-In conjunction with five Philadelphia... [read more]
+In conjunction with five Philadelphia middle... [read more]

 Report - By: Metropolitan Philadelphia Indicators Project